St Mary’s Church of England (Aided) Primary School

 Mini Movers is our soft play session for under 5s.
 It's held on Friday mornings from 8.35am until 10.15am in the school hall at St Mary's Primary School.
 We start the morning with breakfast together and then it's time to play!
 Everyone is welcome.

-If you'd like more information or want to get involved, please get in touch with Becca (email@example.com).
-We look forward to seeing you there!
+If you'd like more information or want to get involved, please get in touch with Sally (email@example.com).

 The Nurture Room